Prevention of Prostate Cancer

 Consuming foods high in fiber has been linked to lower levels of testosterone (Wang 2008) and lower PSA scores (Tariq 2000), both good indicators for prostate health.

 Green tea contains substances called catechins that travel throughout the body and take up residence in the prostate, where they can slow the growth of cancer cells, encourage cancer cell “suicide” (apoptosis), and interfere with the actions of enzymes that encourage the growth and spread of cancer.
 Studies show that men who drink green tea can reduce the risk of developing prostate cancer by as much as 70 percent when compared with men who don’t drink green tea.
-(Jian 2004)
+(Jian 2004) Read More about Green Tea and Prostate Cancer

 Found in certain fish, Omega 3 fats fight inflammation, a process that eats up the body’s natural antioxidants and weakens the immune system, making the body more vulnerable to disease.
 Omega 3 has also been shown to significantly decrease prostate cancer risk.
+Read More about Omega-3 and Cancer Prevention

 Some foods, supplements, additives and nutrients are especially harmful to the prostate, including but not limited to red meat, calcium, dairy and foods high in sugar.
+Read More on “Foods to Avoid” for Prostate Health

-Take supplements that have clinical support
+Take Supplements that have Clinical Support

 Many supplements can be beneficial in cases of prostate cancer in supporting and boosting the immune system pre and post cancer treatment.
 Other supplements have been shown in clinical trials to cause apoptosis (self destruction) in cancer cells and lower the risk of prostate cancer.